A just society where socially excluded people are supported and empowered to build sustainable, independent lives.

 - Bath & NE Somerset

 - South Gloucestershire

 Offering direct support to the socially excluded

-At its foundation Julian House was set up to offer direct support to some of the most marginalised people in society – the homeless.
+At its foundation, Julian House was set up to offer direct support to some of the most marginalised people in society – the homeless.
 Initially this was limited to offering food and shelter.
 Over time other projects and services have been developed which not only address the symptoms of homelessness but also the underlying reasons why men and women are forced onto the streets.
-Indeed, projects such as the Meaningful Occupation Programmes and our social enterprises are targeted at preventing people becoming homeless by engaging them in meaningful activities, training and preparation for employment.
+Indeed, projects such a our social enterprises are targeted at preventing people becoming homeless by engaging them in meaningful activities, training and preparation for employment.

-This video will hopefully provide some insight into the work that Julian House do and the people that use our services.
+This video gives insight into some of our work and the people that benefit from our services.

-Julian House recognises the very challenging climate that we are all working in and that the voluntary sector has to work harder than ever to sustain itself and, indeed, thrive.
+We recognise the challenging climate that we are all working in and that the voluntary sector has to work harder and more collaboratively than ever to sustain itself and, indeed, thrive.

 firstname.lastname@example.org or 01225 354650